 The easiest way to get to Colonia from Buenos Aires is by ferry.
 Located just on the other bank of the Rio de la Plata, it only takes a couple of hours to get there.
 There's a couple different ferry companies that you can choose from:

-Our hotel was located less than 5 minutes walking from Puerto Madero, so we booked our tickets with Buquebus, mainly because of the convenient departure point.
+My hotel was located less than 5 minutes walking from Puerto Madero, so I booked my tickets with Buquebus, mainly because of the convenient departure point.
 Prices with both companies are very similar (especially when booking in advance), so if you're staying closer to the Cruceros ferry terminal, I've also heard that Colonia Express is a very reliable company.

 Ticket price can vary depending on how much in advance you book your tickets, the travel dates, and even departure time, so always check the site for the most up-to-date rates.
 They also have different prices depending if you buy it from the Argentinian or Uruguayan site, so always compare both of them!
 I chose the Uruguayan site because the conversion rate was much better, and ended up saving almost €10.

 Once you have your ticket, all you need to do is print it, show up in the ferry terminal 40 minutes in advance to check in and go through immigration, and off you go to discover a new country for the day!

 Founded by Portuguese settlers in 1680, Colonia del Sacramento has one of the best preserved colonial ensembles that you can find in South America.
 The old pebble streets are the perfect reflection of the Portuguese and Spanish traditions fused together.
 After all, this small town belonged to both the Portuguese and Spanish Empire before Uruguay gained independence in 1828.

 When you visit Colonia, you'll probably spend most of your time in the historic quarter.
 There's nothing better than wandering around the narrow streets and enjoying the tranquility of this unique place!